gngrwzrd/UIImageLoader/readme.md

 If a response is 304 it uses the cached image available on disk.

+## Installation

+Download, fork, clone or submodule this repo.
+Then add UIImageDiskCache.h/m to your Xcode project.

 ## UIImageDiskCache Object

 There's a default configured cache which you're free to configure how you like.